Luke 19

 and running on ahead, he ascended into a Sycamore in order that he might see Him because He was about to pass by that.

 Paraphrase: Frustrated at his inability to see anything, Zacchaeus decided he needed to do something different.
 There was no way he was going to get even a glimpse at Jesus with all these people milling about.
 He finally decided to run on ahead of the crowd and to see if he could get a better viewing position there.
 So he worked his way through the crowd and ran down the road to a place where he knew that Jesus would pass.
-Once he was clear of the crowds, he found a Sycamore tree, pulled himself up into its branches, and settled in to wait for Jesus to pass.
+Once he was clear of the crowds, he found a Sycamore tree, pulled himself up into its branches, and settled in to wait for Jesus to arrive.

 Comments: